Therealhassanahmed/agile_web_dev2022/README.md

 # agile_web_dev2022

+In order to launch the app on localhost one must ensure there in the directory of the source code in their terminal and have python installed.
+Then you must install all the packages in the requirements.txt file through pip install.
+Then its simply a case of entering $ flask run
+It is advisable that this is done in a virtual environment which can be created with $ python -m venv venv Activating the virtual environment requires a command that differs depending on your OS. for windows:
+$ venv\Scripts\activate
+or else:
+$ source venv/bin/activate

 ### Description of repository:

 A collaborative repository for the development of our web application (A higher/lower guessing game based on global city populations)